oscar-project/oscar-website/content/authors/admin/_index.md

 Join our Discord community [here](https://discord.com/invite/4JNg9FTar4)!
 {{% /callout %}}

 Data is distributed by language in both original and deduplicated form.
 There are currently 166 different languages available.
-If you use OSCAR please consider giving us some feedback using the [contact form](#contact) down below.
+If you use OSCAR please consider giving us some feedback by writing to our [mail address](#contact) down below.
 Also consider citing our [papers](#featured).

 If you want to contribute to OSCAR, for example by tokenizing one of the corpora for a particular language, or by helping us translate our webpage, please open a pull request [here](https://github.com/oscar-corpus/oscar-website).

 The corpus was put together by [Pedro Ortiz Suarez](https://pjortiz.eu/), [Julien Abadji](https://ujj.space), [Benoît Sagot](http://alpage.inria.fr/~sagot/), and [Laurent Romary](https://cv.archives-ouvertes.fr/laurentromary).

-If you are interested in OSCAR and would like to access the corpus, use the contact form down below.
-Please include your name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.
+If you are interested in OSCAR and would like to access the corpus, send us a mail using the [mail address down below](#contact), with "OSCAR Access Request" as mail title.
+Please include your name, last name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.

 Even though OSCAR is not [Postcardware](https://en.wikipedia.org/wiki/Shareware#Postcardware), we do appreciate when our users send us a postcard.
 If you want to send us one, you can find the address in the contact section down below.